 Take care of yourself like an astronaut - what nutrients are recommended for a space trip?

-Since the recent news of the Mars landing of the rover Perseverance, it has been shown that travelling to the red planet or other planets is no longer science fiction, but rather that the future of space travel is getting closer and closer.
+Since the recent news of the landing of the rover Perseverance on Mars, it has been shown that travelling to the red planet or other planets is no longer science fiction, but rather that the future of space travel is getting closer and closer.